Scholarship Application Instructions

 - Graduate students, and in selected cases, undergraduate students, all of whom are in good standing, may apply.

-- RMAG Foundation Trustees will select the winners for each scholarship.
+- RMAG Foundation Trustees will select the winners for each scholarship except the McKenna and Brown scholarships, which are selected by the faculty.

 Scholarship Descriptions (click here to learn more details about each scholarship) Note: this will link to another Word document called Detailed Scholarship Information for Website).
-The Gary Babcock ($4000) and the Dudley and Marion Bolyard Scholarship ($3500) support excellence and scientific achievement in any geoscience field.
+The Gary Babcock ($4000) and the Bolyard Family Scholarship ($3500) support excellence and scientific achievement in any geoscience field.
 The Babcock Scholarship is open to graduate students.
-The Bolyard Scholarship is open to undergraduate and rising senior undergraduates at any school except Colorado School of Mines and Colorado College.
+The Bolyard Family Scholarship is open to undergraduate and rising senior undergraduates at any school except Colorado School of Mines and Colorado College.

 - The Robert M. Cluff Scholarship ($2500) targets graduate students who incorporate petrophysical and/or reservoir characterization analyses in their research.